 If you want to explore without a guided tour and discover the beauties of Hohe Tauren by yourself, one of the park rangers can help you discover places you would never find yourself and reveal the deepest secrets of the park.

 Dotted within the remote Alpine inns, Kaisertal is one of Austria’s best-kept secrets.
-Kaisertal has only 39 permanent residents and if you plan to visit, you must leave your vehicle in the nearby town of Kufstein.
-Why?
-There are no roads that lead through Kaisertal Valley.
-This place was voted as the most beautiful place in Austria by Austrians in 2017 but it’s still unfrequented because there aren’t any roads going in and out of the valley.
+Kaisertal has only 39 permanent residents, so if you want to get away from everything, including people, this is the right place for you.
+Kaisertal was voted as the most beautiful place in Austria by Austrians in 2017 and even though it’s slowly gaining popularity among tourists, it’s still relatively unfrequented.

 Discovered around 150 years ago, Eisreisenwelt is the largest ice-cave system on our planet.
 Due to the unique conditions in the cave, the spring water freezes into fascinating ice sculptures and formations locally known as the Ice Giants.
 Words can do little justice to this natural phenomenon and the best way to experience it is by visiting it.

 Located beneath a disused mine in Hinterbruhl, the Seegrotte is a stunning series of underground canals that create the largest subterranean lake in Europe.
 This lake was created by a severe flood that caused the collapse of the mine in 1912.
 Roughly 60 meters below ground, the so-called Big Lake spreads across a surface of 6,200 square meters.

 14. The Dachstein Glacier